smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

    At this point there was enough code spread out far enough that it would have taken a large amount of time to update everything.
 The easiest thing to do here would have been to pull the release and then redo the development.
-It would have been costly but better than affecting production with the defect.
+It would have been costly, but better than affecting production with the defect.

 2. **Upgrade to PowerShell 3+.**
    We have wanted to do this for a VERY long time and often talk about it.
 Even though it is an important (but not urgent) technical change we have decided against taking the plunge.
-We realized that in this instance we finally had an urgent reason to perform the update, but for that reason it made this the worst time to hastily update the PowerShell version.
+We realized in this instance we finally had an urgent reason to perform the update, but for that reason it made this the worst time to hastily update the PowerShell version.
 The added pressure of fixing this defect and one way nature of updating PowerShell would greatly